Meeting Wednesdays at 9:00 am ET, beginning September 29, 2021

 We believe that great literature, and all great art, has the power to transform and renew our souls.
 As Pope John Paul II wrote in a letter to artists, “None can sense more deeply than you artists, ingenious creators of beauty that you are, something of the pathos with which God at the dawn of creation looked upon the work of his hands.”
 We aim to create works that live up to the full potential of our tradition.

 Scala’s writers’ group meets regularly to share work, offer constructive feedback, and discuss artistic challenges.
-We are currently seeking new members: if you are a student or writer who is interested in joining, please email William Gonch at William.email@example.com for more information.
+We are currently seeking new members: if you are a student or writer who is interested in joining, please email William Gonch at William.firstname.lastname@example.org for more information (or use the form below).